xuyp1991/eosforce.cdt/docs/guides/upgrading-from-1.2-to-1.3.md

   typedef eosio::multi_index<"testtabb"_n, tabb> table_b;
   EOSIO_DISPATCH( test, (acta) )
   ```
   The above code will produce the tables `testtaba` and `testtabb` in your ABI.
-Example: `eosio-cpp -abigen test.cpp -o test.wasm` will mark this compilation and ABI generation for the `eosio::contract` `test`.
-The same thing can be done with `eosio-cpp -abigen test.cpp -o test_contract.wasm --contract test` or with the CMake command `add_contract( test, test_contract, test.cpp )`.
+Example: `eosforce-cpp -abigen test.cpp -o test.wasm` will mark this compilation and ABI generation for the `eosio::contract` `test`.
+The same thing can be done with `eosforce-cpp -abigen test.cpp -o test_contract.wasm --contract test` or with the CMake command `add_contract( test, test_contract, test.cpp )`.
 Either of the previous two approaches will produce a test_contract.wasm and test_contract.abi generated under the context of the contract name of `test`.

 ### Boost
 - Boost is now part of the library.
 No more external dependence on Boost and all system inclusion are within it's `sysroot`.
 (Boost will be removed in a future release.)